espocrm/ext-template/README.md

 If your extension requires additional libraries, they can be installed by composer:

 1. Create a file `src/files/custom/Espo/Modules/{@name}/composer.json` with your dependencies.
+You can change dir to this directory and add composer dependencies using *composer require*.
 2. Once you run `node build --all` or `node build --composer-install`, composer dependencies will be automatically installed.
 3. Create a file `src/files/custom/Espo/Modules/{@name}/Resources/autoload.json`.